Ishmekarab: Gender

 Milad Jahangirfar notes that the gender of Ishmekarab is uncertain, and there is no consensus among researchers regarding this topic.

 Wilfred G. Lambert describes the view that Ishmekarab was female as "common but unfounded."
 He notes that while the verb forms used to describe the actions of Ishmekarab and Lagamal in the so-called "Susa funerary texts" do leave the possibility that they were not two gods but a god and a goddess, there is no clear evidence otherwise.
 Manfred Krebernik also considers Ishmekarab to be a male deity, and translates the name accordingly with the masculine pronoun as "he heard the prayer" ("Er erhörte das Gebet").
-Katrien De Graef refers to Ishmekarab as a male deity too.
+De Graef recently translated a seal dating to the Sukkalmah period as reading "Ishmekarab, king of the city of Susa," and Tavernier, who already believed Ishmekarab to be male, considers this convincing proof that Ishmekarab was a god and not a goddess.

-However, Florence Malbran-Labat considers Ishmekarab to be a goddess, and possibly the spouse of Inshushinak.
+However, other scholars see Ishmekarab as female.
+For example Florence Malbran-Labat, although recognizing that Ishmekarab being a goddess is disputed, considers Ishmekarab to be a goddess, and possibly the spouse of Inshushinak.
 This view is also supported by Daniel T. Potts, who refers to Ishmekarab as the "lady of the siyan kuk" ("sacred precinct") at Chogha Zanbil.
+Wasserman appears to believe that Ishmekarab and Lagamal were a couple.